 Then there’s the challenge of knowing what skills you want to learn and what experience you want to gain during the course of your apprenticeship.
-If a career in engineering is something you’re interested in, you may feel overwhelmed by the different companies and specialisations out there – how can you know what you want to specialise in if you haven’t got any work experience?
+If a career in engineering is something you’re interested in, you may feel overwhelmed by the different companies and specialisations out there (Do you want to be a civil engineer or work as a mechanical engineer?).
+How can you know what you want to specialise in if you haven’t got any work experience?

 In this article, we’ll look at how you can research apprenticeships, some of the different companies that offer them, what you can gain from an apprenticeship (as well as some of the potential limitations) and give you some tips on how to deal with poor quality apprenticeships (fingers crossed it never happens)

 The pros and cons of an engineering apprenticeship

 An apprenticeship isn’t for everyone.
 Whilst the government has invested a lot of money in the development and promotion of apprenticeships, it’s not always the right route.
 It’s also worth noting that some fields of engineering, particularly the more specialist ones, won’t always offer an apprenticeship route – instead, some kind of specific academic or vocational qualification might be a better option.

 So let’s look at the some of the pros and cons of taking the apprenticeship route into engineering.